pokt-network/pocket-network-protocol/utility/README.md

 **Applications handshaking with Fishermen is more burdensome than V0’s requirements for Applications.**

 The only additional requirement of V1 for Applications is to provide the Fisherman a limited AAT/Key combination.
 V1 also removes the difficult decision of Applications configuring for Quality or Throughput.
-V1 comes with QOS out of the box so the burden of challenging ServiceNodes is completely eliminated.
+V1 comes with QOS out of the box so the burden of challenging Servicers is completely eliminated.

 **Applications granting an AAT to a Fishermen is completely insecure as they are providing the Fishermen access to their authenticator.**